opf/openproject/docs/getting-started/gantt-chart-introduction/README.md

 With Gantt charts in OpenProject you can create and manage a project plan and share the information with your team.
 You can schedule your tasks and visualize the required steps to complete your project.
 As a project manager you are directly informed about delays in your project and can act accordingly.

-The dynamic Gantt chart in OpenProject displays the phases and milestones in your project as well as relationships between them.
-Each element in the timeline has both a start as well as a finish date so you are always informed about the current status.
+The dynamic Gantt chart in OpenProject displays the phases, tasks and milestones in your project as well as relationships between them.
+The elements for phases and tasks each have a start and end date, so you are always informed about the current status.
+The milestone only appears as a fixed point in time.

 ## Activate the Gantt chart view